Product teams are the beating heart of any business. They’re the link between a project—the idea, processes, and execution, and the outer world.

-Welcome to the role of the Product Manager.
+Welcome to the role of the product manager.

 What does a product manager do? #

-A Product Manager is like the team’s sweeper—if you’re into sports metaphors.
+A product manager is like the team’s sweeper—if you’re into sports metaphors.

 They pivot through all stages of the product lifecycle; starting with research and ideation before moving forward to the product roadmap, development, and engineering—then onto launching, and distribution.
-The Product Manager is a cross-functional figure, the ultimate caretaker of the product strategy, from ideation to its arrival to the marketplace—without dropping the ball on optimization and product growth.
+The product manager is a cross-functional figure, the ultimate caretaker of the product strategy, from ideation to its arrival to the marketplace—without dropping the ball on optimization and product growth.

-A PM has to be the most collaborative colleague as well as the most supporting and decisive leader of a team of people with diverse expertise and backgrounds.
+The product manager has to be the most collaborative colleague as well as the most supporting and decisive leader of a team of people with diverse expertise and backgrounds.
 At the same time, they’ll be responsible for negotiating with numerous internal and external stakeholders including the company's leadership team.